Version Control For Planning

 Several tools stand out for their version control capabilities in planning:

-• Google Docs: A user-friendly option for collaborative planning, with built-in version history and real-time editing.
+2. Google Docs: A user-friendly option for document-based planning with built-in version history.

 Best practices for effective version control implementation